Wolfanature/pythonExes/README.md

 # pythonExes
-exes when learning python
+exes when learning python on LeetCode(https://leetcode.com/)
-LeetCode